 What we do

-For the past seven years, we have been dedicated to rescuing, caring for, and rehoming cats in the beautiful village of Dahab, Egypt.
+For the past seven years, we have been dedicated to rescuing, caring for, and rehoming cats in the beautiful village Dahab, Egypt.
 Our mission is to provide a safe haven for abandoned and stray cats, offering them the medical care and love they need to recover.
 From newborn kittens to adult cats, we work tirelessly to give them a second chance at a better life.
 Through adoption programs, public awareness campaigns, and community outreach, we strive to make a lasting impact on the lives of cats and the people who care for them.

 Medical help